thinkshout/feeding-texas/learn/food-insecurity.md

 ## How many Texans are food insecure?

 According to the [latest USDA report](http://www.ers.usda.gov/media/1565415/err173.pdf), 18% of Texas households experienced food insecurity in the years 2011-2013.
 Texas was one of just eight states confirmed to have more food insecurity than the nation as a whole during this period.
 In raw numbers, 1.7 million Texas households were food insecure, more than any other state except California.
-Using related data, the national group Feeding America has estimated the number of individuals and children who live in these households [in every Texas county](http://feedingamerica.org/hunger-in-america/hunger-studies/map-the-meal-gap.aspx).

 ## What does “food insecurity” not mean?